peterchijioke/dapp-backend/README.md

-# My Blockchain Development Project
+# My Smart Contract Development Project
 This repository contains a project I developed as part of the Blockchain Development with Ethereum and EVM-Compatible Blockchains course on LinkedIn Learning.
 This project demonstrates my understanding and application of blockchain concepts, smart contracts, and decentralized application (DApp) development.

 # Project Overview